gtheilman/OnCallAssignments/README.md

 **Step 2:**  Create a directory on your local computer Call it something like "OnCallAssignments".

-**Step 3:**  Download a zip file of the contents of this repository and unzip it into that directory.
+**Step 3:**  Download the zip file with the contents of this repository and unzip it into that directory.
 The "Download Zip" button is on the right-side of the repository page.

 **Step 4:**  Deploy the application
 While you can [run the application locally] (http://docs.meteor.com/#/basic/quickstart) on your local computer, you'll likely have problems with Twilio if your program is not accessible to the outside world.
 So, [deploy your application]  (http://docs.meteor.com/#/basic/quickstart)  on Meteor's free server to try it out.
 For production purposes, a PaaS service like [Modulus](http://help.modulus.io/customer/portal/articles/1647770-using-meteor-with-modulus) may be more appropriate.